bdaiinstitute/spatialmath-python/docs/source/intro.rst

     >>> T = SE3.Rx(0.3)
     >>> T - T

-or in the case of a scalar broadcast to each element:
+or, in the case of a scalar, broadcast to each element:

 .. runblock:: pycon